nbursa/inception-core-server/README.md

 ## Overview

-**Inception MCP Server** is designed as a highly flexible microservice that facilitates:
+**Inception ICORE Server** is designed as a highly flexible microservice that facilitates:

 - **Short-Term Memory** for transient key-value storage (in-memory).
 - **Long-Term Memory** for persistent key-value storage (SQLite).